hacks-guide/Guide_Vita/docs/storage-format-(linux).md

 ### What You Need

-* The latest version of [exfat-utils](https://github.com/relan/exfat) for your distribution (check your package manager)
+* For Kernel 5.7 and above: install [exfatprogs](https://github.com/exfatprogs/exfatprogs) for your distribution (check your package manager)
-* The latest version of [fuse-exfat](https://github.com/relan/exfat) for your distribution (check your package manager)
+* For Kernel 5.6 and below: install [fuse-exfat](https://github.com/relan/exfat) and [exfat-utils](https://github.com/relan/exfat) for your distribution (check your package manager)
+    + `fuse-exfat` package may named as `exfat-fuse` in some distribution
-* The latest version of [F3](https://github.com/AltraMayor/f3/releases/latest)
+* The latest version of [f3](https://github.com/AltraMayor/f3/) for your distribution (check your package manager)
     + This is not required if you do not want to check your storage device for errors

 ### Instructions